csandmann/SandBox/README.md

 ### Setup
 1. Login to you Raspberry Pi
 2. Change your Raspberry Pie's to "SandBox" by editing /etc/hostname
-3. Download the latest [Release](https://github.com/csandmann/SandBox/releases) and install it by running `apt install SandBoxWithLibrespot_19.6.0.deb`
+3. Download the latest [Release](https://github.com/csandmann/SandBox/releases) and install it by running `apt install SandBoxWithLibrespot_{VERSION}.deb`
 4. Run install script
 ```
     sudo /opt/sandbox/setupSandbox.sh